iVolveDev/iVolveDev.github.io/README.md

 # iVolve Corporate Website

-## iVolveDev.github.io
-iVolve Corporate Website
+The iVolve Corporate Website is hosted on Github Pages via the repository iVolveDev.github.io